zerolawtech/ZAP-Tech/docs/papers & research/ZAP-Whitepaper.md

     <li>_limits: A uint32[8] array of investor limits for this country which essentially supplies investor limits in a destructured variable assignment.
 The seven positions in the array correspond to the seven possible shareholder accreditation types.
 If there are fewer than seven possible accreditation types, the remainder will be set to “0”.
 For example, for U.S. issuers, there are likely to be three accreditation types—unaccredited, accredited and QIB—and thus four of the array elements would typically be 0.</li>
 </ul>

-OrgCode.setCountries(uint16[] _country, uint8[] _minRating, uint32[] _limit) is a similar setter method that enables approving many countries (with corresponding per-country investor limits) at once without per-country differences in limitations that vary based on the shareholder’s accreditation level.
+OrgCode.setCountries is a similar setter method that enables approving many countries (with corresponding per-country investor limits) at once without per-country differences in limitations that vary based on the shareholder’s accreditation level.

-The setter method OrgCode.setInvestorLimits(uint32[8] _limits) sets total shareholder limits for the Org by accreditation type, irrespective of country.
+The setter method OrgCode.setInvestorLimits sets total shareholder limits for the Org by accreditation type, irrespective of country.
 This is likely to be the most common setter method used by early, pre-public ZAP orgs.
 For example, a U.S.-based Org whose OrgShares are equity securities would call issuer.setInvestorLimits with argument [1999, 499, 0, 0, 0, 0, 0, 0]—meaning that OrgShare transfers which would result in the Org having more than 1,999 shareholders overall (inclusive of accredited shareholders) or more than 499 unaccredited shareholders will be programmatically blocked.
 Thus, the Org would prevent itself from prematurely becoming an Exchange-Act-reporting company under SEC Rule 12g-1/Section 12(g)(1) of the Exchange Act.

 An important caveat: In configuring its transfer restrictions, an Org will be relying upon various assumptions that tie into its off-chain identity verification procedures—for example, it will assume that the representations made by prospective shareholders during the identity verification process (e.g. that they are buying shares for their own account and have sole control over an Ethereum address) are accurate.
 While these process-backed assumptions are not perfect, they are ultimately no more risky or uncertain than the working assumptions adopted by ordinary off-chain companies today.
 Indeed, one can argue that the risks for on-chain Orgs are lower, since ordinary companies cannot programmatically enforce their investor limits but must rely solely on contractual covenants to avoid gaining more investors than they intended.